gi-no/blog_mean_stack/article3.en.md

 In the first article, I introduced how to install the MEAN stack.
 In the second article, I introduced how to build Twitter-like web service.

-In this article, as a example of more practile web service, I introduce how to build a QA service, like Stack Overflow, Qiita.
+In this article, as a example of more practile web service, I introduce how to build a QA service, like Stack Overflow, Qiita, or even Reddit or HackerNews.
 It can be applied for features like Blog or SNS comments where users can comment, discuss, or communicate each other.

 In the second article(Twitter-like service), we build a service with one page.
 In this QA service, we build multilpe pages using generator, input validation using validator.